 Unlike Sponsored Products which can be either auto or manual, Sponsored Brands can only be manual campaigns.
 They can target keywords or they can target ASINs as in Sponsored Products PAT campaigns.

-How To Create Sponsored Brands Campaigns
+How To Run Sponsored Brands Ads on Amazon?

 When you create a new campaign you have a choice between Sponsored Products, Sponsored Brands, and Sponsored Display.

 - Enter a Campaign Name.
-Pick a descriptive name that makes it easy to identify what products or product line are being advertised in this campaign and what the purpose or focus of the campaign is.
+Pick a descriptive name that makes it easy to identify what products or product lines are being advertised in this campaign and what the purpose or focus of the campaign is.

 - Enter your budget.
 You’ll want to allocate a sufficient budget to keep this campaign running throughout the day.
 As you set your budget, keep in mind that cost-per-click is often higher on these ads than on Sponsored Products.